 Available in Black or Silver, the central design feature of the dial is a vertical pinstripe motif at its core that provides differing contrasts depending on the source of light.

 Polished steel studs that indicate hours are then followed by alternating gray or black/silver rings that culminate in a detailed tachymeter scale at the edge.

 A high-polish steel surround features a date window in contrasting white with black numerals.

 At '3' and '9' are contrasting elapsed time and seconds subdials respectively, finished in a concentric guilloche pattern, with the elapsed-time subdial at '9' set with a uniquely designed high-polished subhand in the shape of a traditional Japanese 'kyudo' arrow.

 The principles of kyudo archery are sometimes summarised as ‘truth, goodness and beauty’, where truth relates to shooting with a pure mind, goodness to a person’s character, and beauty to gracefulness and the refined etiquette of kyudo.

-Touted by Seiko as a premium caliber, the 311-part movement combines traditional chronograph features like a column wheel, vertical clutch, and a magic lever winding system - with a unique three-pointed hammer system that starts, stops, and resets all three wheels simultaneously.
+Touted by the manufacture as a premium caliber, the 311-part movement combines traditional chronograph features like a column wheel, vertical clutch, and a magic lever winding system - with a unique three-pointed hammer system that starts, stops, and resets all three wheels simultaneously.
 This allows for all the counters to advance continuously rather than only at one-minute intervals.

 Additionally, instead of driving the minute and hour counters from the chronograph seconds wheel, each is driven by a powered wheel with its own clutch.
 This delivers increased accuracy and longer-term durability.